Rongbin99/PlanIT/README.md

 Whether you're on vacation or just rediscovering your city, PlanIT helps you make the most of every moment with zero planning stress.

+> [!NOTE]
+> **Backend API**: The server-side API powering PlanIT is available at [PlanIT-API Repository](https://github.com/Rongbin99/PlanIT-API).
+See the API documentation for setup instructions and endpoint details.

 ## Preview

 WIP